-Schedule 2 - Schedule of Net Pension Liability - This schedule provides the historical liability of employers and non-employer contributing entities to plan members for benefits provided though a defined benefit pension plan.
+Schedule 2 - Schedule of Net Pension Liability - This schedule provides the historical liability of employers for benefits provided through a defined benefit pension plan.

 Schedule 3 - Schedule of Contributions - Details the actuarially determined contribution calculated for employers, actual contributions, covered payroll, and actual contributions as a percentage of payroll.